A Historical Chronology

 Coast Guard veteran Harvey C. Russell, Jr. became the first African-American to break the corporate color barrier when he became Vice President of Corporate Planning for Pepsi.

 John G. Witherspoon first enlisted in the Coast Guard.
-During his distinguished career he rose to the rank of Captain and established a number of historic "firsts."
+During his distinguished career he rose to the rank of Captain and established a number of historic African-American "firsts."
 The Coast Guard's Captain John G. Witherspoon Inspirational Leadership Award is named in his honor.

 Merle Smith became the first African-American to graduate from the U.S. Coast Guard Academy.